sveltejs/kit/README.md

 # READ THIS FIRST!

-SvelteKit is still in beta.
-Expect bugs!
-Read more [here](https://svelte.dev/blog/sveltekit-beta), and track progress towards 1.0 [here](https://github.com/sveltejs/kit/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).
+SvelteKit is still in release candidate status.
+Expect bugs and track progress towards 1.0 [here](https://github.com/sveltejs/kit/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).

 ## Overview